How to Export Office 365 Mailbox to PST Using 4 Different Ways

 step-13

 Step 16.
 Now, once you have clicked the “Download Results” option, eDiscovery PST Export Tool will start automatically.
 You need to provide the Export key and define the destination path and location in order to save the Exported PST data to your local computer.
-Once, you provided all the details then click on “Start” to Export Office 365 mailbox to PST files.
+Once, you have provided all the details then click on “Start” to export Office 365 mailbox to PST without Outlook.
 When it gets completed, then close this extension.

 step-14